-" In the course of employment, your life or personal safety is at risk.
+In the course of employment, your life or personal safety is at risk.

-You have completed a certified training program, which is documented to URS, for anyone enrolled since January 1, 1984.
+" You have completed a certified training program, which is documented to URS, for anyone enrolled since January 1, 1984.

-If you don't meet the eligibility requirements listed above, based on your employer's participation, you will be enrolled in either the Public Employees Noncontributory or Contributory Retirement system.
+If you don't meet the eligibility requirements listed above, based on your employer's participation, you will be enrolled in the Tier 2 Public Employees Retirement system.